openfga/rfcs/README.md

     1. Any section can be marked as "N/A" if not applicable.
     1. Consult the OpenFGA [design principles](https://github.com/openfga/rfcs/blob/main/DESIGN_PRINCIPLES.md) to guide your design.
 1. Submit a pull request.
 The pull request is the time to get review of the proposal from the core team and larger community.
+    1. Keep the description light; your proposal should contain all relevant information.
+Feel free to link to any relevant GitHub issues, since that helps with networking.
 1. Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

 ### Development